samensians/coding-challenges/README.md

 # coding-challenges
 Coding challenges along with solutions.

-* Challenges taken from various websites such as Leetcode
+* Most problems/challenges come from Leetcode and solutions are in line with their constraints
 * Solutions may not be perfectly optimised!